 - Hang out at Sea Breeze Cenigan.
 You’ll drive right past this seaside restaurant shortly after crossing the yellow bridge, and you can’t miss it!
 The brightly colored decorations beckoned us inside (and yes, it’s totally ‘grammable).
 We recommend stopping for lunch or dinner and a swing or drink at the swim-up bar while enjoying the view.

 - Zipline at Driftwood Bar: Take a short ride a brilliant blue bay for only 80,000 IDR.
 After your adventure, take a swim in the infinity pool and enjoy the view.

 - Cliff Jump at Mahana Point or the Blue Lagoon: Feeling adventurous?
-There's multiple spots to go cliff-jumping on Nusa Cenigan, including Blue Lagoon and Mahana Point.
-At Mahana Point, you'll find a restaurant where you can sit and watch the surfers (this is also a fantastic surf spot) as well as
+There are multiple spots to go cliff-jumping on Nusa Cenigan, including Blue Lagoon and Mahana Point.
+At Mahana Point, you’ll find a restaurant where you can sit and watch the surfers (this is also a fantastic surf spot) as well as

 crazypeople taking a turn on the high dive straight into the churning waters below.